WayScience/cell-health-data/2.extract-features/README.md

 We use the [metadata file](idr0080-screenA-annotation.csv) from idr-0080-way-pertubation downloaded from [IDR github](https://github.com/IDR/idr0080-way-perturbation/blob/74e537fecaa4690f0c98cb1e9a64b45d103de3e3/screenA/idr0080-screenA-annotation.csv).

+We also use a similar config file to the one used in the [LUAD Cell Painting repository](https://github.com/broadinstitute/luad-cell-painting).
+We make the following changes to this config file to create [cell_health_nuc_config.json](DP_files/cell_health_nuc_config.json) and [cell_health_cyto_config.json](DP_files/cell_health_cyto_config.json).

+Both:
+- `"Allele" -> "Reagent"` While the LUAD study compared alleles across cell painting images, we compare reagents.
+- `dataset: images: {file format: tif, bits: 16, width: 1080, height: 1080} -> dataset: images: {file format: tiff, bits: 16, width: 2160, height: 2160}`: The image details need to reflect the Cell Health data.
+- `prepare: implement: true -> prepare: implement: false` We do not prepare the Cell Health data with illumination correction or compression with Deep Profiler.

+`cell_health_nuc_config.json`:
+- `dataset: images: channels: [DNA, ER, RNA, AGP, Mito] -> dataset: images: channels: [DNA]` While the Cell Painting dataset has multiple channels for cell images, we are only interested in examining the DNA channel for the nuclei project.
+- `dataset: locations: box_size: 96 -> dataset: locations: box_size: 256` This change expands the size of the box around each cell that DeepProfiler interprets.
+This change helps DeepProfiler interpret nuclei from Cell Health data with the same context as it uses to interpret cells in [mitocheck_data](https://github.com/WayScience/mitocheck_data).

+`cell_health_cyto_config.json`:
+- `dataset: locations: box_size: 96 -> dataset: locations: box_size: 128` This change expands the size of the box around each cell that DeepProfiler interprets.
+This change was recommended by Juan to improve performance.

 ## Step 1: Setup Feature Extraction Environment

 ### Step 1a: Create Feature Extraction Environment